arkency/posts/posts/2015-03-01-how-to-get-anything-done.md

 _Do i have the skills to do this task?
 Will I have to use the library of framework I am not yet fully comfortable with?
 How long will it take?
-Will I end up writing code that I am not found of?
+Will I end up writing code that I am not fond of?
 Maybe even ashamed?
 Will my coworkers like it?
 Will it work?
 Will it deploy without any problems?_

 **When we worry we tend to avoid** the job and _procrastinate_.
 We don't want to be